pointonsoftware/pscore/README.md

 - CI: travis-ci
 - Platform: Linux, Windows, MinGW

-CORE is also designed so the user interface and database can be swapped with another framework/dbms by implementing the domain provided interfaces.
+CORE is also designed to work in any GUI (mobile, desktop, web) and database.

 ---